suduo94/suduo94.github.io/_pages/about.md

 News
 ======
+* 2025/07 One paper accepted in ACM MM 2025.
+Congratulations to Yangyang!
 * 2025/06 I was supported by the 77th China Postdoctoral Science Foundation.
 * 2025/06 One paper accepted in ICCV 2025.
 Congratulations to Yawen!
 * 2024/08 We won the 3rd place in the 1st DD challenge @ ECCV 2024